 Every netizen can file a complaint via the online portal with clear indication of the point of inappropriate content.
 The online portal enables all Internet users to contribute on building a kids-friendly Internet space at ease.

-Our initial projection of the number of domains is less than 5,000 within a 3-year period, so we do not expect an overwhelming number of abusive cases.
-Even with 10% of abusive rate over 3 years, our members would only receive a case approximately every 3 days.
 We understand the importance of prompt action against abusive materials, therefore when the content is clearly abusive, the domain would be taken down within 24 hours with over 5 Red Ratings.

-Our members would need to spend time on those cases where it might be borderline, or require more in-depth discussion, we would allow a longer time of voting period to decide the actions taken on those domains.
+Borderlinecases require more in-depth discussion, so a longer voting period to decide the actions is needed.

-Since the reporter of the abusive content would need to point out the exact page of the abusive content, it would only take at most a few minutes for our members, who are themselves expert in the children’s rights community, to determine whether the content is abusive.

 Representative Decision of the Community